nus-cs2113-AY2122S1/ip/docs/README.md

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 Welcome to the help page.
 Bye: Exits the program.
 Deadline: Adds a task with deadline.
-Command Syntax: deadline <name> /by <date in dd/MM/YYYY HHmm>
+Command Syntax: deadline <name> /by <date in dd/MM/yyyy HHmm>
 Delete: Deletes a task.
 Command Syntax: delete <task id>
 Done: Marks a task as completed.
 Command Syntax: done <task id>
 Event: Creates an event.
-Command Syntax: event <event name> /at <date in dd/MM/YYYY HHmm>
+Command Syntax: event <event name> /at <date in dd/MM/yyyy HHmm>
 Find: Finds all tasks with the specified word.
 Command Syntax: find <string to search>
 Help: Displays the help message.
 List: Lists all tasks.
 Todo: Creates a Todo task.
 Command Syntax: todo <task name>
 What's On: Lists all tasks occurring on the specified day.
-Command Syntax: whatson <date in dd/MM/YYYY>
+Command Syntax: whatson <date in dd/MM/yyyy>
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 ```

 ### `List` - List all tasks.

 List all tasks in the task list.

+Format: `list`

 Expected outcome: